Yandex Cloud

 • Access from Metrica and AppMetrica: This option helps import data from AppMetrica to a cluster.

 • Serverless access: Enable this option to allow cluster access from Yandex Cloud Functions.
-For more information about setting up access, see the Cloud Functions documentation.
+For more details on configuring access, see this Cloud Functions article.

 • Deletion protection: Manages cluster protection against accidental deletion.